/Millimeter-wave 3D Forward-looking Synthetic Aperture Radar Imaging: Algorithm and System design

 The successful PhD candidate will be part of a large IMEC team working on the research, implementation and prototyping of future radar systems: experts in digital, analog and mm-wave ASIC design, radar systems, radar signal processing and machine learning.
 This is a unique opportunity to develop innovative, multi-disciplinary technology and shape future radar systems.
 You will publish your research in top-level journals and conferences.

 Required background: Signal processing for wireless technology (communication or radar).
 Knowledge in multi-antennas signal processing.
-Proficiency with Matlab or Python.
-Some knowledge in machine learning is a plus.
+Proficiency with Matlab.
+Some knowledge in radar concept is a plus.

 Type of work: 20% literature/theory, 60% modelling/simulation, 20% experimental